-a writer and freelance journalist from Indonesia who is also a Fulbright scholar.
-She is pursuing her Master of Arts in Professional Journalism at the University of Nebraska-Lincoln and her specialized post-degree certification program in Computational Journalism at Columbia University, United States of America.
-Her study focuses on data visualization and creative writing (minor).
+a writer and freelance journalist from Indonesia who is also a Fulbright alumni.
+She completes her Master of Arts in Professional Journalism (specializing in data visualization for in-depth multimedia reporting) at the University of Nebraska-Lincoln and her specialized post-degree certification program in Computational Journalism (Lede fellow) at Columbia University, United States of America.
+Her study focuses on data visualization, mapping and creative writing (minor).

 Prior to this, she has worked as a journalist in some media like CNNIndonesia.com, The Jakarta Post, Jurnal National (National Journal), and Dewi Magazine.
 She has so far published several books, including a collaboration novel LENKA by Banana Publishing, short stories compilation Perkara Mengirim Senja as well as Biography of Sultan Hamengku Buwono X (Federasi Teater Indonesia).

 Besides writing, she translated some works, such as Something Blue by Melanie Griffin (Esensi Publishing), Sweet Stuff by Donna Kauffman (Esensi Pub.), Learning Shapes by Kathy Charner (Esensi Pub.), Blue Economy by Maritime Affairs and Fisheries Ministry, and exhibition catalogues of Bentara Budaya Jakarta.

 Meanwhile, she edited some well-known books such as Predictable Results in Unpredictable Times by Stephen R. Covey (Dunamis Consulting, Indonesian version) and Real English for Senior High School students (for Indonesian students) by Peter James.

 She has contributed articles and opinions to several media and community, including The Jakarta Post, Garuda Colours Inflight Magazine, Sarasvati Art Magazine, Esquire Indonesia, Yayasan Kelola and Komunitas Seni Salihara.

 During her stint as a journalist, she has been stationed to several posts including the Presidential Palace, Jakarta Regional Metro Police Headquarter, Ministry of Education and Culture, Ministry of Women Empowerment and Child Protection, Ministry of Social Affairs, Ministry of Environment and Forestry, National Commission on Human Rights, National Commission on Women, National Commission on Children, Ministry of Health, and Ministry of Tourism.